vintheweirdass/rpi-nix/README.md

 <br>Some other finds that the RPi4b works, but other people (like me) finds the RPi4b dosent work for UBOOT

 2. Racing with always-updated startup files
 <br>Ex.
-EEPROM, Device tree, and .elf file that is closed source (related to the first question)<br>I mean, the files are always provided by that repository, but the implementation sadly ALWAYS changes every update
+EEPROM, Device tree, and .elf file that is closed source (related to the first question)<br>I mean, the files are always provided & updated by that repository, but the implementation sadly ALWAYS changes every update

 So.. maybe later.
 But not now